 A couple of years ago, we sprouted dried red kidney beans as a homeschool experiment.
 It was the middle of winter in northern Canada, yet not only did they sprout, but they also produced more kidney beans.
 The kids were amazed.
-By following the instructions that came in our Sonlight homeschool curriculum kit, they had produced food!
+By following the instructions that came with our Sonlight homeschool curriculum kit, they had produced food!
 It wasn’t long before they wanted to learn how to grow black beans indoors as well.
 Here’s how we did it - and how you can too.

 Why Learn How to Grow Black Beans Indoors